knpuniversity/javascript/knpu/ep1-basics/event-propagation.md

 `e.stopPropagation()`.
 It turns out that when you return `false` from a listener function, it is equivalent to calling `e.preventDefault()` *and* `e.stopPropagation()`.
 To prove it, remove the `return false` and refresh.
-Yep, same behavior: no `#` sign, but still now "row clicked" when we click the delete icon.
+Yep, same behavior: no `#` sign, but still no "row clicked" when we click the delete icon.

 ## e.preventDefault() versus e.stopPropagation()